francois-gm/go-kabk/go4-2021-2022-thesis-assignment/2-unpacking-the-webpage/README.md

 ![... complicated](mobile-first.jpg)

+Above examples are: a device with a square screen ratio, device with stylus, slow/small/low-res device (the 3310), smart watch, device with a trackball, foldable screen device (!), tablet that is bigger than a desktop (!)...

 ### Performance issues

 Some CSS properties can consume a lot of ressources.
 Most of you won't reach the point where your browser will start behaving *slower* but it's possible.